Can compression socks help with edema?

 Take Epsom salt baths

 Soaking for 15-20 minutes in magnesium sulphate may reduce swelling and inflammation.
+When Epsom salt is dissolved in water, it releases magnesium and sulfate ions.

 Elevate your feet

 To boost your blood flow, prop your feet on a few cushions and lie down on the sofa for a few minutes.
 You should also avoid standing for long periods of time.
+Poor circulation is a main cause of edema, and compression socks can help with that as well.
+Elevating your feet can work in a pinch.

 Stay away from sodium